reactjs/react.dev/beta/src/pages/learn/reusing-logic-with-custom-hooks.md

 - The code of your custom Hooks should be pure, like your component's code.
 - Wrap event handlers received by custom Hooks into Event functions.
 - Don't create custom Hooks like `useMount`.
 Keep their purpose specific.
+- It's up to you how and where to choose the boundaries of your code.

 </Recap>